favonia/cloudflare-ddns/docs/designs/guides/go-lint-suppressions.markdown

 - which linters are enabled repository-wide
 - feature-specific correctness rules
 - one-off justifications that belong at the suppression site instead of in this note
+- general refactoring policy beyond recurring lint-driven judgments such as the cases above